Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

         ``plugin.launch {}`` works differently in Folia compared to Bukkit.

     First, it is important to understand that Folia does not have a server main thread.
 In order to access minecraft resources you need to use the correct thread for a given resource.
 For an entity, you need to use the currently assigned thread for that entity.
-MCCoroutine provides dispatchers for each of these usecases and automatically falls back to the matching dispatchers if you are on a Bukkit server instead of a Folia server.
+MCCoroutine provides dispatchers for each of these usecases in Folia and automatically falls back to the Bukkit dispatchers when you launch your Folia plugin on a standard Bukkit server.

     However, this does not solve the problem of accessing our own data in our plugins.
-We do not have a main thread, so we could try accessing our data on the incoming thread.
+We do not have a main thread, so we default on accessing our data on the incoming thread.
 However, sometimes you have to make sure only 1 thread is accessing a resource at a time.
 This is important for ordering events and avoiding concurrency exceptions.
     Concurrent collections can help with that but you may still need synchronize access in other places.

     As a solution, MCCoroutine proposes that each plugin gets their own "main thread" and corresponding "mainDispatcher".
 It is intended to execute all the stuff the plugin is going to do.
-    For minecraft actions, like teleporting a player or manipulating an entity.
-You simply excute them in a sub context and return back to your personal main thread.
+    Examples for this are retrieving and matching data like having a ``List<Game>`` or ``List<Arena>`` in minigame plugins.
+For minecraft actions, like teleporting a player, you start a sub context, computate the result and return it back to your personal main thread.
 This concepts result into the following code.

     ```kotlin